binarygeek119/open-custom-posters/README.md

 feel free you use no copyright open source posters please use issues to request more.

-want to sumit yours do a pull request
+want to submit yours do a pull request

 to do a pull request your posters should be in a folder of your user name.